The Philippines is a country that is flooded with business opportunities, especially in 2021, that you do not want to miss out on!

 - Artists, musicians, and other performers including supporting staff

-However, keep in mind that you will need a sponsorship from a company registered in the Philippines.
+However, keep in mind that you will need a sponsorship from a company registered in the Philippines and are willing to serve as a petitioner.
 In most cases, this should be the company planning to employ you — in cases of athletes and artists, it would be the organizers or promoters of the event you are attending.

 This means that you cannot get an SWP as a “temporary” permit while you are freelancing or looking for a job in the Philippines.